-Idea The host code could be generated in any language with OpenCL bindings.
-Since most of the runtime is ideally spent in the GPU code, performance of the host language should not matter.
-We already have code generators for Python and C - we would also like Java or C#/F#.

-Challenges Mapping Futhark IR constructs and types to the target language; generating a nice API.
+- Idea The host code could be generated in any language with OpenCL bindings.
+Since most of the runtime is ideally spent in the GPU code, performance of the host language should not matter much.
+We already have code generators for Python and C, and soon C# - we would like to add Java to this list. - Challenges Mapping Futhark IR constructs and types to Java; generating a nice API.
 However, you will have to write code in Haskell.